-Once upon a time, a long-forgotten Danish Astronomer, and a well-known Writer Tycho Brahe established a theoretical model of the universe known to us as the Tychonic System or Tychonic Model Of The Universe.
+Once upon a time, a long-forgotten Danish Astronomer Tycho Brahe established a theoretical model of the universe known to us as Tychonic Model or Tycho Brahe Model of the Universe.

-The Tychonic model basically unified the mathematical benefits of the Copernican System or Sun-Centered Solar System with the philosophical benefits of the Aristotelian Universe or Earth-centered Universe.
+The Tychonic model basically unified the mathematical benefits of the Copernican System or Sun-Centere Universe with the philosophical benefits of the Aristotelian Universe or Earth-centered Universe.

 What is the Tychonic Model?

-The Tychonic model is a theoretical model of the universe that hypothesizes that the earth is the center of the universe.
-The sun, moon, and stars revolve around the earth.
+The Tychonic model is a theoretical model of universe that hypothesizes that earth is center of universe.
+The sun, moon, & stars revolve around the earth.
 And all other planets within our solar system revolve around the sun.

 That’s why this model is also referred to as the geo-heliocentric model of the universe.
 Simply because it inherits the combination of both.

-In other words, the Tychonian model retains the ancient Aristotelian view that (stationary) earth is the center of the universe, where the sun and the moon revolve around the earth.
+In other words, Tycho’s model retains the ancient Aristotelian view that (stationary) earth is the center of the universe, where the sun and the moon revolve around the earth.

 On the other hand, retains the modern concept of the Copernican view that all the other planets within our solar system revolve around the Sun.

 This theoretical model of the universe was proposed by Danish Astronomer Tycho Brahe around the 1570s.